[collection] Thierry Fourcassier: when the myth of a collector begins to crack, a personal reflection on passion and its illusions

 Over time, one idea became unavoidable: collecting is not a neutral act.

-There is a moral responsibility in owning, displaying, buying, and driving prices upward—a responsibility toward the works, the artists, and other enthusiasts.
+In reality, there is a moral responsibility in owning, displaying, buying, and driving prices up.
+A responsibility toward the works, the artists, and also toward other collectors.

 Those who watch.
 Who dream.
 Who compare themselves.